 Bands in the Astrodome (via Wikimedia)

-Last week the Houston Astrodome was added to the National Register of Historic Places, but that doesn't mean it's clearing of the looming wrecking ball.
-In fact, the sad truth of the register is that's it's never guaranteed salvation, or even ongoing preservation, for historic sites.
+Last week the Houston Astrodome was added to the National Register of Historic Places, but that doesn’t mean it’s clearing of the looming wrecking ball.
+In fact, the sad truth of the register is that it’s never guaranteed salvation, or even ongoing preservation, for historic sites.

 As David Bush of Preservation Houston told KTRK: “The big misconception that you constantly hear is that it’s listed on the National Register, it can never be torn down.
 That’s not true.
 It has never been true.”
 A National Register of Historic Places historian stated in1999, that at the time some 982 properties on the register had been removed due to their destruction.
 (113 places are currently listed on the possibly incomplete “Former National Register of Historic Places” on Wikipedia.)